anderseline/SenateTrades-Release/README.md

 # Welcome to SenateTrades!

+This is a public repository for information about the now private SenateTrades project.

 <p>
     The goal of this program is to find small, under the radar companies whose equity has recently been disclosed as being purchased by US senators.
 </p>